Ridley Scott Disses ‘Alien 3’ And Announces ‘Alien: Covenant’ Sequel

 “No one hated Alien 3 more than me; to this day, no one hates it more than me.
 It was a baptism by fire… I’d always had this naive idea that everybody wants to make movies as good as they can be, which is stupid.
 I thought, ‘Well, surely you don’t want to have the Twentieth Century-Fox logo over a sh***y movie.’
 And they were like, ‘Well, as long as it opens.’
 They didn’t care.”

 No matter how traumatic it may have been for everyone involved, Alien 3 is now in the past, and it’s time for Ridley Scott and everyone else to look into the future.
 On a recent visit to the set, Collider uncovered dozens of juicy tidbits about Alien: Covenant.
-Firstly, the movie is expected to a gore-filled “hard-R,” unlike the comparatively light Prometheus, which some fans felt was a departure form the original series.
+Firstly, the movie is expected to a gore-filled “hard-R,” unlike the comparatively light Prometheus, which some fans felt was a departure from the original series.
 Truly intending to capture the original universe, a film historian was also hired to create a set of rules to remain consistent with the the pre-Alien 3 universe.

 Do you think Ridley Scott has the movies back on track, or will the Alien: Covenant sequel be another Alien 3?